damianoamatruda/masters-of-renaissance/deliverables/Communication protocol.md

 ### Common data structures
 Two data structures that are often used inside messages are:
-1. ***Resource maps*** - correlate a string, representing a resource type, with an integer, corresponding to its amount
+1. ***Resource maps*** - correlate a string, representing a resource type, with an integer, corresponding to its quantity
 2. ***Resource container maps*** - correlate a container ID (expressed as an integer) with a resource map, corresponding to the resource(s) to add to/remove from it

 # NetEvents - Network level client-server connection management